no-I-ra/blender_addon_updater/README.md

-# In development Blender addon updater for Blender 4.x
+# Blender addon updater for Blender 4.x and 5.x

-Add-on for Blender that automatically updates an addon in development.
+Add-on for Blender that automatically creates the zip file, updates/installs an addon in development (scripts you are working on).

 ## Features